-We think Cat Ba Island is the best alternative to Halong Bay.
-Avoid the tourist and have an amazing time with all of these things to do on Cat Ba Island.
+We think Cat Ba Island is the best Halong Bay, Vietnam, alternative.
+Avoid the Ha Long Bay tourists and have an amazing time in Vietnam with all of these things to do on Cat Ba Island!

 So you want to go to Ha Long Bay.
 You’ve heard it’s one of the modern natural wonders of the world and seen travel Instagrammers share pics so drool-worthy you’re ready to pick up your passport and leave tomorrow.